Curatorial Projects

 Counterpublic 2019

-Counterpublic was a triennial exhibition scaled to a neighborhood I launched as Artistic Director and Curator in 2019.
-Counterpublic 2019 centered on a series of thirty-plus site-responsive commissions in venues as divergent as a tea shop, punk club, former sanctuary, Buddhist temple, Mexican panaderia, and community-organized park and basketball court.
+Counterpublic was a triennial exhibition scaled to a neighborhood curated by Katherine Simone Reynolds, Brea Youngblood and I in 2019 at The Luminary.
+Counterpublic 2019 centered on a series of twenty-four site-responsive commissions in venues as divergent as a tea shop, punk club, former sanctuary, Buddhist temple, Mexican panaderia, and community-organized park and basketball court.

 An atlas of localized resistance